 The only connection to Xenomorph Prime from the movies comes from Aliens vs. Predator: Requiem.
 Although we only see Yautja Prime in the movie, original concept art shows that an Alien planet was planned to be used as well.
 The art shows a desolate planet similar to LV-426 with the surface covered with Alien eggs.
 It is unknown if Wolf was supposed to travel there before going to Earth or if the plan was to use a completely different story, unlike the final movie.
 The Alien homeworld was probably cut for budget reasons as well.

-The second mission to the Alien Homeworld occurred some years after the Alien infestation on Earth was cleared.
+The third visit to the Alien Homeworld occurred some years after the Alien infestation on Earth was cleared.
 It was funded by the Grant Corporation and actually lead by Daniel Grant himself who joined at the last minute.
 The goal of the mission was to harvest big deposits of Royal Jelly which was running out on Earth.
 Accompanying Grant were a platoon Colonial Marines and a group of scientists.
 When the Queen Mother was removed from the planet after the first mission, the Aliens became involved in a Civil War led by two distinct Alien Queens, a Black Queen, and a Red Queen.
 The infighting amongst the Aliens provided the humans the distraction to leave their ship and proceed with their mission.
 Although several members of the party died, the mission was a success and vast amounts of Royal Jelly were acquired.

-The third human mission to Xenomorph Prime was much smaller in scope than the last two.
+The fourth human mission to Xenomorph Prime was much smaller in scope than the last ones.
 This time, Dr. Stan Mayakovsky needed some royal jelly for his personal addiction.
 Accompanying Mayakovsky was Norbert, a robot Alien.
 Ultimately, Mayakovsky dies on the planet but some humans accompanying him are able to escape.
 The Alien homeworld depicted in the comic was again barren with strangely formed rocks and a desert-like landscape.
 There seem to be fewer Aliens on the planet than before, possibly a result of the Alien Civil war from Aliens: Genocide.

 Xenomorph Prime shows up briefly in the Predator ending of the Aliens vs. Predator 2010 video game.
 The Lord Predator bio-mask is obtained by Dark Predator, one of the three protagonists of the game.
 The mask contains the location and a hologram of the planet, with Alien eggs and juvenile Xenomorph Queens being shown on the initial scan of the planet.
 Dark sets his course to the planet and the ending is left open for a sequel which would have possibly taken place on Xenomorph Prime.